lgersman/pnpmkambrium/CODE_OF_CONDUCT.md

-# Code of Conduct - pnpm-kambrium
+# Code of Conduct - pnpmkambrium

 ## Our Pledge